brunoscopelliti/brunoscopelliti.com/www/content/about.md

 I've managed to do as job what I dreamed while growing up, or at least my second choice - actually I still think of me as a missed soccer player 😅

 I am passionate about my work, and love to learn new stuff!
 Ops, sorry...
-I've not said it yet explicitly: I'm a software engineer, mostly focused on frontend stack.
+I've not said it yet explicitly: I am a software engineer, mostly focused on frontend stack.

 <br/>